evestera/kotlin-dependency-injection/README.md

 - Self-contained.
 Classes being constructed do not need to know about this library.
 - Low maintenance.
 Adding or removing pre-existing classes as dependencies requires no changes to DI setup code.
+- Intentionally quite restricted to promote predictability and ease of understanding:
+  - Only Kotlin classes with a primary constructor can be automatically constructed from a class reference.
+    Other types are added as values or unambiguous function references (e.g. to a constructor or factory function).
+  - No optional parameters allowed (though they can be ignored with `@DoNotResolve`).
+  - Dependencies are resolvable *either* by type or by name, not both.
+  - No ambiguous resolution.
+If two values are valid an exception is thrown instead.

 ## Using